 Aluminum electrolytic capacitors may be replaced in many applications because they do not meet the demanding requirements of modern circuitry, they are still unbeatable in applications where large capacitance values are required on a budget.
 They are used in many switching power supplies to reduce voltage ripple, audio or other low pass filters, smoothing, or bulk capacitance applications.
 While they may not be an ideal choice, sometimes they are the only choice or the only way to achieve a stable circuit within budget.

 Polymer capacitors are a relatively new technology and rapidly becoming a prevalent type of electrolytic capacitor.
-They are an excellent alternative to basic aluminium and tantalum capacitors, and in some applications, even multilayer ceramic capacitors.
+They are an excellent alternative to basic aluminum and tantalum capacitors, and in some applications, even multilayer ceramic capacitors.
 These capacitors use conductive solid polymers as electrolyte rather than liquid or gel electrolytes that are found in traditional electrolytic capacitors.
-With both aluminium polymer and tantalum polymer capacitors offered in the same packages as their liquid electrolyte parents, it’s easy to upgrade an existing design to polymer capacitors and reap the benefits.
+With both aluminum polymer and tantalum polymer capacitors offered in the same packages as their liquid electrolyte parents, it’s easy to upgrade an existing design to polymer capacitors and reap the benefits.

 By using solid electrolytes, polymer capacitors avoid the issue of liquid electrolyte drying out, which severely limits the life of classical electrolytic capacitors.

 Polymer types of capacitors can be used as a replacement for tantalum electrolytic capacitors in most situations as long as they do not exceed the maximum rated voltage, which tends to be lower than that of classical electrolytic capacitors.
 Polymer capacitors are most commonly found with a rated voltage of up to 35V DC, but there are still plenty of options up to around 63V DC.
-There are a limited number of capacitors that are rated to go as high as 250V DC for aluminium polymer, or 125V DC for tantalum polymer.
+There are a limited number of capacitors that are rated to go as high as 250V DC for aluminum polymer, or 125V DC for tantalum polymer.

 Like the tantalum electrolytic capacitors we looked at earlier, polymer capacitors have virtually identical properties when it comes to capacitance vs voltage—the capacitance increases in a linear fashion as temperature increases.

-A significant downside of traditional tantalum and aluminium capacitors is their high equivalent series resistance.
+A significant downside of traditional tantalum and aluminum capacitors is their high equivalent series resistance.
 When used for filtering applications on a switched-mode power supply, it’s hard to obtain a shallow voltage ripple or mitigate conducted electromagnetic interference.
 The ESR of polymer capacitors is similar to many ceramic capacitors, which makes them ideal for filtering applications as they offer significantly higher capacitance values than ceramic options.
 While polymer capacitors are significantly higher priced than their liquid electrolyte counterparts, they are still far cheaper than an equivalent number of parallel ceramic capacitors.
 The low ESR of polymer capacitors makes them ideal for any high-current ripple applications where large amounts of capacitance are required.

-Aluminium capacitors are known for their failure as the electrolyte either dries out or leaks.
+Aluminum capacitors are known for their failure as the electrolyte either dries out or leaks.
 A leaking capacitor can destroy a circuit board that could otherwise be repaired by simply replacing the capacitor.
 Due to the solid polymer electrolyte, no leakage is possible.

 Just like their non-polymer counterparts, as discussed earlier, the polymer variants do not have piezoelectric/microphonic issues, making them excellent for audio, and other sensitive ceramic analog suppliers' small-signal applications.